hungcq/knowledge-repo/IT/designing-data-intensive-applications/5-replication.md

 - Concurrent: no causal dependency
 - Last write win: data loss
 - Merge & resolve conflict: using version vector:
-  - Keep version numbers of all replica for each key
+  - Keep version numbers of all replicas for each key
-  - DB send data of dif versions to client
+  - DB sends data of dif versions to client
-  - Client send version vector back when write
+  - Client sends version vector back when write
   - -> DB choose which value to overwrite, which to keep as siblings

 ### Additional info